PRIESKA COPPER-ZINC PROJECT

 - Significant identified satellite deposit potential within an emerging VMS camp.

-Following the delivery of the BFS, Orion is continuing to fast-track the Prieska development, with next steps including:
+In parallel with the BFS optimisation, Orion is continuing to fast-track the Prieska development, with other key steps including:

-- Conclude agreements with concentrate off-take partners and key suppliers
+- Negotiating agreements with concentrate off-take partners and key suppliers

 The Environmental Authorisation for Prieska was awarded in July 2019 paving the way for the award of the Mining Right, which represents the final permit required to commence project construction.